This post may contain affiliate links. Please read my affiliate policy.

 To peel or not to peel peaches

 Depending on the type of blender you have, you may want to peel your peaches.
 Yet if your blender can handle the skin, then I def recommend keeping it.
 Many of the nutrients from peaches are found in that fuzzy skin, so taking it off causes you to lose some value.
-Looking for more peach smoothies?
-Check these incredible recipes out:
+If you don’t have one, I highly recommend investing in one of these high-powered blenders for smoothies.

 Green Smoothie Ingredient Swaps